extendr/libR-sys/README.md

 cargo test
 ```

-In order to build it without having to enter a `mingw64`/`mingw32` add these
+In order to build it without having to enter a `mingw64`/`mingw32` shell, then add these
 paths to `PATH`:

 ```bash